TheClams/yarig/doc/syntax.md

 A generic is defined as `- <name> = [<min>:]<default>:<max> "description"`.

 This generate an RTL with input parameter.
-The generic value can only be used for register instances array size.
+The generic value can be used for register instances array size, control of optional register or optional component in a RifMux.
 If no minimum value is provided, it is set to 1.